-In November 2017, Council asked officers to examine homelessness in Lower Hutt, the range and depth of services available to homeless people and families, and what Council’s role might be in addressing homelessness.
+In November 2017, Council asked officers to examine homelessness in Lower Hutt, the range and depth of the problem, the services available to homeless people and families, and what Council’s role might be in addressing homelessness.

-Following this research, Council has started a second phase of research and stakeholder engagement to develop a homelessness strategy and action plan for the city.
+Following this research, Council has been engaging further with stakeholders to develop a homelessness strategy and action plan for the city.